avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/Domemaster_x64_readme.txt

 ------------------
 The Domemaster Stereo lens shader is a custom mental ray shader that creates a stereoscopic 3D fisheye image.
 The lens shader provides advanced controls to optimize the viewing experience for stereoscopic dome renderings.

-The shader collection also supports fulldome 2D rendering using either the DomeAFL_FOV shader, the DomeAFL_WxH shader.
+The shader collection also supports fulldome 2D rendering using either the DomeAFL_FOV shader, the DomeAFL_WxH shader, or the "center" camera option in the DomeAFL_FOV_Stereo shader.

 Version 1.3.3 Changes
 ---------------------------